yuxihe/Hadoop-Projects/PageRank Project/README.md

 ![](demo.gif)

 ## Deploy
-we deploy a hadoop cluster on Docker, this cluster has one Masternode and two slavenodes.
-The whole project is based on the docker.
+Deployed a Hadoop cluster on Docker, which has one master node and two slave nodes.

 Raw data is from this [website](https://www.limfinity.com/ir/).

 Data preprocessing

-I preprocessed the original dataset in two steps:

-* Give every website a tag, mapping the tag to every website.
+* Mapped a unique tag to each website.

-* Change the data in each pagelink file into the following format: frompage-id topage-id.
+* Changed the raw data into the following format: fromPageId toPageId.

-There are two Mapreduce job here, both of them has two mappers.
+There are two MapReduce job here, both of them has two mappers and one reducer.

-* mr1_mapper1: use relation.txt to generate transition matrix cell
+* TransitionMapper: used transition.txt to generate transition matrix cell

-* mr1_mapper2: use PageRank.txt to generate pagerank matrix cell
+* PRMapper: used PR.txt to generate PageRank matrix cell

-* mr1_reducer: calculate results of matrix cell * pagerank cell
+* MultiplicationReducer: calculated results of matrix cell * PageRank cell

-* mr2_mapper1: read file generated from last mapreduce
+* PassMapper: read output generated from MultiplicationReducer

-* mr2_mapper2: teleporting:read pageRank_i.txt, which will add beta*e to result sum

-* mr2_reducer: sum up cell for each page
+* BetaMapper: implemented Teleporting to enhance the model

+* SumReducer: summed up results from mappers and generate PageRank results

 ```
 $ hadoop com.sun.tools.javac.Main *.java
 $ jar cf ngram.jar *.class
-$ hadoop jar pr.jar Driver /transition /pagerank /output 5 0.8
+$ hadoop jar pr.jar Driver /transition /pagerank /output 5 0.2
 ```

 * args0: dir of transition.txt
-* args1: dir of PageRank.txt
+* args1: dir of PR.txt
 * args2: dir of unitMultiplication result
 * args3: times of convergence
 * args4: value of beta